The0mikkel/group-dcbot/README.md

 # Discord group bot - Grouper
 Discord bot for easy creation of groups with channels and categories.
-All made with Discord.js
+All made with Discord.js<br>
+This bot is also known as "GroupDC" and "Grouper"

 ## How to run
 1. Set .env variable